NullSleep/RokuDependencyAnalyzer/README.md

 # RokuDependencyAnalyzer
-The purpose of this tool is to analyze Roku node files in order to learn more about the dependencies between those nodes.
+The purpose of this tool is to analyze Roku node files in order to learn more about the dependencies between them.